The snow started on Sunday afternoon after much of last week's snow had

 City of Cambridge

-Cars are still parked far from the curb into the bike lanes, often blocking them entirely.
+Cars are still parked far from the curb into the bike lanes, often blocking

 Fresh Pond Bike Path